takhs91/empower/README.md

   $: ./scripts/feeds install -a
 ```

-EmPOWER Access Points need to connect to the controller for all their
+EmPOWER Access Points need to be connected to the controller for all their
 operations.
 However, the default configuration does not specify the address
 of the controller.
 In order to avoid having to configure manually all access
 points, you can automatically create an image with the configuration that
-suits your needs.
-NOTE: the following configuration is for a PCEngines ALIX 2D
+suits your needs (note, the following configuration is for a PCEngines ALIX 2D
-board equipped with a single Wireless NIC.
+board equipped with a single Wireless NIC).
+In order to do so, create a

-In order to do so, create a directory named "files":
+directory named "files":

 ```
   $: mkdir files